 Edgar Rice Burroughs first moved to Oak Park in 1910 and lived here for most of the decade.
 Early in his tenure here, he completed the first of his Tarzan and his Martian stories, and by 1918 the first of the Tarzan movies had been produced.
 The library collects materials relating to him and to his works.

-- Edgar Rice Burroughs Rare Book Collection: Rare editions of Edgar Rice Burroughs, including Tarzan, the Barsoom series, and other works of fiction.
+- Edgar Rice Burroughs Rare Book Collection: First and rare editions of Edgar Rice Burroughs, including Tarzan, the Barsoom series, and other works of fiction.

 - Edgar Rice Burroughs Clipping Collection: Clippings, correspondence, and ephemera from local celebrations of Tarzan and Burroughs.